Bhagavad Gīta Bhāshya and Tātparya

 ityādi śrutismṛtibhyaḥ।

-- are the testimonials from Srti and Smrti
+- are the testimonials from the Vedas and Smritis.

 sa cotkarṣajñānādeva bhavati। lokaprasiddheḥ। lokasiddham aviruddham atrāpi aṅgīkāryam॥